Jurimatic by Exlitem

 Premises Liability

-Tracy Foote et al. v.
-Surf & Turf Charters, LLC, d/b/a Case's Place Case Background Tracy and Paul Foote filed a restaurant premises liability lawsuit after Tracy sustained severe and permanent injuries at a restaurant in New York.
+Tracy and Paul Foote filed a restaurant premises liability lawsuit after Tracy sustained severe and permanent injuries at a restaurant in New York.
 The case was filed in the Suffolk County Supreme Court, New York.
 Judge Robert F. Quinlan presided over this case.
-[Case number: 615455/2019] Cause Tracy and Paul Foote have been long-term residents of Suffolk County, New York.
+[Case number: 615455/2019] Tracy and Paul Foote have been long-term residents of Suffolk County, New York.
 The New Suffolk Waterfront Fund, Inc., a not-for-profit organization, operates under New York State laws and maintains its business within the state.
 It owned, operated, and controlled a property at 650 First Street in New Suffolk, New York, where the restaurant Case's Place was located.
-Surf & Turf Charters, LLC, a limited liability company registered in S
+Surf & Turf Charters, LLC, a limited liability company registered in Suffolk County, also operated under New York State laws.
+Surf & Turf leased, managed, and controlled Case's Place in partnership with the New S

 NNishica S.